Types of Laptops Explained: 5 Categories and Their Differences

 Minimum Specs That Actually Matter

-These are realistic minimum specs for smooth business use:
+These are realistic minimum specs for smooth, reliable business use and everyday productivity:

-• Processor: Intel Core i5 / AMD Ryzen 5 (or equivalent)
+Mid-range modern processor (Intel Core i5 / Core Ultra 5 / AMD Ryzen 5 or equivalent)

-These specs allow you to multitask, attend video calls, manage documents, and run productivity software without constant slowdowns.
+These specifications allow you to multitask efficiently, attend video calls, manage documents, and run productivity software without constant slowdowns.

 What You Can Actually Do on a Business Laptop

-A business laptop with the proper specifications handles everyday professional workloads easily.
+A properly equipped business laptop handles everyday professional workloads and multitasking with ease.

-This is where business laptops shine: steady performance across multiple tasks.
+👉 This is where business laptops stand out: consistent, reliable performance across multiple tasks.

 What a Business Laptop Is NOT Designed For